It’s probably safe to say by now that we all know sugar is bad for our health. But how can we beat sugar cravings for good?

 Click here to get your FREE Sugar Detox Guide + Sugar-Free Recipes!

 We got there because sugar is a highly addictive drug.
-Having just a little bit creates a desire for more and suddenly quitting causes withdrawal symptoms such as headaches, mood swings, cravings, and fatigue.
+Having just a little bit creates a desire for more and suddenly quitting causes withdrawal symptoms such as headaches, mood swings, cravings, and fatigue. [tweet_quote]Sugar addiction can cause health problems, and withdrawal symptoms like headaches and mood swings can make it worse.[/tweet_quote]

 This addiction leads to a sick cycle of adrenal exhaustion, autoimmune conditions, digestive and mood imbalances, obesity, and diabetes,